basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution/java.md

 ## Conflict Resolution and Writes

-In the above example, we create a conflict resolver that resolves a list of discrepant `User` objects and returns a single `User`.
+In the above example, we created a conflict resolver that resolves a list of discrepant `User` objects and returns a single `User`.
 It's important to note, however, that this resolver will only provide the application with a single "correct" value; it will _not_ write that value back to